HFU-GMB-STEM/STEM3-course/docs/tutorials/ESP32-04-TouchLED.md

-// Define the GPIO pins where the LED is connected and the one for touch input const int ledPin = X; // Change this to the pin you used const int touchPin = X; // Change this to the pin you used boolean LED_OFF = false; // set the initial value for the LED
+// Define the GPIO pins where the LED is connected and the one for touch input const int ledPin = X; // Change this to the pin you used const int touchPin = X; // Change this to the pin you used bool LED_OFF = false; // set the initial value for the LED

 void setup() {
   Serial.begin(115200); // Initialize serial communication for debugging